hirosasada/zemi/README.md

 [home](https://hirosasada.github.io/) > Sasada zemi
-## <font color="BROWN">Hokkaido University MJSP Sasada Zemi Website</font>
+## <font color="BROWN">Hokkaido University MJSP Sasada Zemi</font>
-- **For Currently registered students only.**
+- **This website is for currently registered students only.**
 - **You can download past student papers below.
 The files are password-protected.**

 ## Dues and word limits 2020
 - **Project Study I :<font color="RED">5pm on Monday 14 December 2020</font>**
---- 2,500-3,000 words in English or 3,750-4,500 characters in Japanese inclusive of all notes but excluding the bibliography.
+-- 2,500-3,000 words in English or 3,750-4,500 characters in Japanese inclusive of all notes but excluding the bibliography.
 - **Project Study II  (3rd year students):<font color="RED">5pm on Monday 14 December 2020</font>**
 -- 3,500-4,000 words in English or 4,750-5,500 characters in Japanese inclusive of all notes but excluding the bibliography.
 - **Project Study III (4th year students):<font color="RED">5pm on Monday 14 December 2020</font>**